BlazeStorm001/bias-variance/README.md

 - Validation error serves as a good proxy for total error when the latter is not directly computable.

 ## Contribution
 Any improvements/corrections/feedback are always welcome.
 Please feel free to send a PR.
-Star :star the repo if you learned something new.
+Star :star: the repo if you learned something new.
 Thanks.